LinkedIn post ideas

 How do I find my LinkedIn content niche?

 Your niche is the overlap between what you know deeply and what your target audience cares about.
-Amelia's onboarding walks you through defining your profile anchor and content pillars, which together create your content niche.
+Amelia walks you through defining your Direction and your topics, which together create your content niche.
 From there, every idea she generates reinforces that territory.

-Set up your content pillars once.
+Set up your topics once.
 Get a steady stream of post ideas built around your expertise.

 Unlock a week of post ideas